Single parent

-A single parent is a person who has a child or children but does not have a spouse or live-in partner to assist in the upbringing or support of the child.
-Reasons for becoming a single parent include annulment, death, divorce, break-up, abandonment, domestic violence, rape, childbirth by a single person or single-person adoption.
+A single parent is a person who has a child or children but does not have a spouse or live-in partner to assist in the upbringing or support of the child in household together.
+Reasons for becoming a single parent can include annulment, death, divorce, break-up, abandonment, domestic violence, rape, childbirth by a single person or single-person adoption.
 A single parent family is a family with children that is headed by a single parent.

 History

 Single parenthood has been common historically due to parental mortality rate due to disease, wars, homicide, work accidents and maternal mortality.
 Historical estimates indicate that in French, English, or Spanish villages in the 17th and 18th centuries at least one-third of children lost one of their parents during childhood; in 19th-century Milan, about half of all children lost at least one parent by age 20; in 19th-century China, almost one-third of boys had lost one parent or both by the age of 15.
 Such single parenthood was often short in duration, since remarriage rates were high.

 Divorce was generally rare historically (although this depends on culture and era), and became especially difficult to obtain after the fall of the Roman Empire, in Medieval Europe, due to strong involvement of ecclesiastical courts in family life (though annulment and other forms of separation were more common).

 Single parent adoptions have existed since the mid 19th century.
 Men were rarely considered as adoptive parents, and were considered far less desired.
 Often, children adopted by a single person were raised in pairs rather than alone, and many adoptions by lesbians and gay men were arranged as single parent adoptions.
 During the mid 19th century many state welfare officials made it difficult if not impossible for single persons to adopt, as agencies searched for married heterosexual couples.
 In 1965, the Los Angeles Bureau of Adoptions sought single African-Americans for African-American orphans for whom married families could not be found.
 In 1968, the Child Welfare League of America stated that married couples were preferred, but there were "exceptional circumstances" where single parent adoptions were permissible.